Credit: cottonbro via Pexels

 Removing Breast Implants

 One of the benefits of breast implants is that they can be removed.
-Implant removal (or an En Bloc explant) is usually done for replacements.
+Implant removal is usually done for replacements.
 After all, the life expectancy of a breast implant is usually over a decade, depending on the material and placement.
 After reaching that life expectancy, the patient should have their implants removed and replaced with a new pair.

 If you ever decide to remove your implants and forego replacements, you should know that the removal could leave you with some sagging and drooping in the breast area.
 This depends on the elasticity of your skin and the breast implant size.
 You may want to plan a breast lift to remedy this side effect.